jancassio/docz/CONTRIBUTING.md

 ### Project structure

-Docz is a [Monorepo](https://en.wikipedia.org/wiki/Monorepo) managed by [Lerna](https://github.com/lerna/lerna).
+docz follows the [Monorepo](https://en.wikipedia.org/wiki/Monorepo) design managed by [Lerna](https://github.com/lerna/lerna).

+The are just two directories to care about if you would like to contribute:

+- **Packages**: Host all docz source code.
+- **Examples**: Host all available usage examples.

-### Packages
+#### Packages

-There's a lot of [packages](https://github.com/pedronauck/docz/tree/master/packages) that are necessary to run docz, but basically has just two that you need to know more about:
+There are lots of [packages](https://github.com/pedronauck/docz/tree/master/packages) that are necessary to run docz, the most important packages that are important to care about:

 #### **[docz-core](https://github.com/pedronauck/docz/tree/master/packages/docz)**
 - This is the core of docz.
 All build algorithms, server process and parses belongs to here.